 Cumulative exams are given at the end of each semester in most secondary classes.
 These assessments are designed to evidence students' mastery of standards covered during the semester.
 Some classes may give projects in place of written exams and/or may administer exams at different times than the scheduled exam periods.
 All exams are reviewed by the divisional principal, or an appointed representative, to ensure connection to the academic program, evidence of assessment of standards, and academic relevance.
-Seniors in their second semester may be exempt from exams in courses in which they have a grade of A- or above.
+Seniors in their second semester may be exempt from exams in courses with an A- or above.
 All students in the MENA region schools complete required Arabic language exams.

-Grade Fall exams Spring exams 6 No cumulative exams No cumulative exams 7 Math and English Math, English, and Science 8 Math, English, and Science All exams cumulative Middle school grading Exams Count as 2 Test Grades Exams Count as 2 Test Grades 9-12 All exams cumulative All exams cumulative High School Grading Exam 1 = 20% of Semester 1 Exam 2 = 20% of Semester 2
+Grade Fall Exams Spring Exams 6 th No cumulative exams No cumulative exams 7 th Math and English Math and English 8 th Math, English, Science, and Social Studies Math, English, Science, and Social Studies Middle School Exam Grade Weighting Exam 1 = 10% of Semester 1 Exam 2 = 10% of Semester 2 9 th -12 th All Exams Cumulative All Exams Cumulative High School Exam Grade Weighting Exam 1 = 20% of Semester 1 Exam 2 = 20% of Semester 2